AWS CDK: Cloud Development Kit for Infrastructure

 CDK is the right choice for AWS-heavy teams that want infrastructure code with the full expressiveness of a programming language.
 If your team writes TypeScript or Python for applications, CDK lets them use the same language and tooling for infrastructure without switching contexts.

 Use CDK when your infrastructure benefits from object-oriented design.
-If you have shared patterns across dozens of services—like a standard VPC setup, a consistent ECS service definition, or a common API Gateway configuration—CDK’s inheritance and composition model shines.
+Shared patterns across dozens of services — a standard VPC setup, a consistent ECS service definition, a common API Gateway configuration — are where CDK’s inheritance and composition model shines.
 You define a base construct once and specialize it across teams.

-CDK also excels when you want aggressive testing of infrastructure.
+CDK also shines when you want aggressive testing of infrastructure.
 The Template.fromStack() assertion API lets you write property checks that run against synthesized templates in milliseconds.
-If your team already writes Jest or Pytest tests, CDK testing feels natural.
+If your team already writes Jest or Pytest tests, CDK testing fits naturally.

-CDK Pipelines, which define the CI/CD pipeline itself as CDK code, is particularly well-integrated.
-The pipeline updates itself when infrastructure code changes, which is harder to achieve with external CI tools.
+CDK Pipelines, which defines the CI/CD pipeline itself as CDK code, is particularly well-integrated.
+The pipeline updates itself when infrastructure code changes, which is harder to pull off with external CI tools.

 When to stick with Terraform or Pulumi